mowito/mw_mitsubishi_plc_interface/README.md

 To download this repository and run the interface tests, run the following commands:

-Make a Mowtio_PLC_workspce directory and Clone the repository
+Make a difacto workspce directory and Clone the repository

 `mkdir -p difacto_ws/src && cd difacto_ws/src`